NOAA-EMC/wbc-fronts/README.md

 The Hausdorff distance between two sets of points (in this case the Gulf Stream North Wall Navy analyses and the North Wall from the Global model such as RTOFS) is a measure of how far apart two polygon shapes or set of points are and is computed as the greatest of all the distances from the points in one set to the closest point in the other set.
 The modified Hausdorff distance is the minimum of the Hausdorff distances computed by swapping the point sets.

 #How to Add Mom6 Capabilities
+Copy the original RTOFS read_model and delete any lines relating to opening seperate .nc files for each variable(ssh, u, v ...).
+Open up single MOM6 .nc file and read in each variable, discarding the singleton dimensions and subsecting the appropriate layers.
+Next properly mask the data.